white shark, Carcharodon carcharias

 “man-eater” is rarely used today.
 That common word change from "man-eater" to "great white" or

-"white shark," helped in getting Carcharodon carcharias to become a prohibited species.
+"white shark," helped in getting Carcharodon carcharias to become a protected species.
 It’s a lot easier

 to get support to protect a “white shark,” than it would be to protect a “man-eater”.